Dr. Dot

-Dorothy Stein (née Leckner; born October 19, 1968), better known as Dr. Dot, is an American massage therapist.
-Dubbed the "rock and roll masseuse" and the "masseuse to the stars," Stein is known for her signature "Bite Massage" and her long-list of music industry clientele, including the likes of David Bowie, Simon Cowell, and Katy Perry.
+Dorothy Stein (née Leckner; born October 19, 1967), better known as Dr. Dot, is an American massage therapist.
+Dubbed the "rock and roll masseuse" and the "masseuse to the stars," Stein is known for her signature "Bite Massage" and her long list of music industry clientele, including the likes of David Bowie, Simon Cowell, and Katy Perry.

 Early life and career

 Stein was born and raised in Manchester, Connecticut.
 She is of Swedish and Italian ancestry.
-According to Stein, her Swedish ancestors were "chased from England and ended up drunk pilgrims in America."
-She moved to Dover, New Hampshire at the age of ten.
+According to Stein, her Swedish ancestors fled Sweden to Blackpool, England then to New England/America."
+She moved to Newport, Rhode Island at the age of ten.
 Since her father was in the Navy, Stein moved often and attended fifteen different schools before graduating from Rockville High School in 1985.

 She started massaging at the age of five; Stein's mother encouraged her to bite her since she was not strong enough to give a good massage.
 Her "hippie" parents taught her massage techniques followed by more formal training.
 Her parents would also take her to concerts from a young age, including several Grateful Dead ones.
-Following her parent's divorce, Stein started to sneak into concerts, but then began offering her massage services in exchange for concert tickets and backstage passes.
+Following her parents' divorce, Stein started to sneak into concerts, but then began offering her massage services in exchange for concert tickets and backstage passes.
 At age 15, her first clients were Def Leppard.
 Stein commented that she "went to every Def Leppard show and massaged them.
 I built a network with those people and eventually started massaging bands to get into shows."
 Stein traveled with The Stones on three consecutive tours and went on three tours with the Rolling Stones, where she made $2000 per week.
 She gained a reputation for "having hands of steel."
 Stein estimates that she has seen at least 3,000 free concerts.

 Frank Zappa gave her the "Dr. Dot" moniker in 1988 in reference to her "expert skills."
 Stein worked for free until 1994 when Rolling Stones drummer Charlie Watts convinced her she needed to get paid.
 Subsequently, Stein went to massage school and became certified.
 She was trained at a medical massage school in Berlin and received some professional training at the San Francisco School of Massage.

 Following the birth of her daughter in 1989, Stein moved to Berlin.
 When Stein first arrived in Berlin, she worked various jobs, including a waitress at an Irish Pub, a cleaning lady, and as a Madonna doppelgänger.

 Stein has a rule about not having sex with her clients.
 Her one exception was with actor Bruce Willis who she had a brief affair with after his split with Demi Moore.
 Stein noted, "That was the biggest mistake I ever made."
 According to her, the actor threatened to sue her if she published anything about him in the United States.

 Stein took a break from massaging and attended the University of New Hampshire from 1987 to 1988 where she studied French and photography.